pradeep3sep/interviewquestion/README Mongodb.md

 })
 ```

-Similary we have "$nin" means "not in", Opposite of "$in"
+**Note:** Similary we have "$nin" means "not in", Opposite of "$in"

-- This finds restaurants where cuisine is not American or Chinese.
+This finds restaurants where cuisine is not American or Chinese.
 ```js
 db.collection.find({
   cuisine: { $nin: ["Italian", "Mexican"] }